holo-q/thauten/README.md

 Thauten models are trained to "fold and unfold thought within themselves" — developing internal reasoning processes that can compress complex problems into symbolic representations and then unfold them into solutions.

-### 🎯 GRPO-Based Training

-Using Generalized Reward Policy Optimization to push models beyond conventional reasoning plateaus by:
-- Targeting specific "minimax states" in weight-space
-- Dynamic reward shaping for cognitive development
-- Temperature spiking for exploration of novel reasoning paths

-### 🧠 Cognitive Scaffolding
+### 🧠 Cognitive Seeding

-Structured training using cognitive fences:
+The `<think>` tag is defined and generalized as a cognitive fence which seeds its intended internal structure at the genesis of reinforcement learning.
+It is effectively a prompt which implicates chains of thought and what the model thinks thinking should be.

 - `<think>`: Intermediate reasoning steps
 - `<compress>`: Symbolic information compression
 - `<simulate>`: Predictive modeling
 - `<criticize>`: Self-evaluation and correction

+### 🎯 Cognitive Crystallization

+Reinforcement learning is defined as fundamentally a practice which crystallizes existing linguistic patterns, or nth-order potentialities further down the line.
+It is a particle accelerator which smashes atoms together and whatever maximizes the gravitational rule the most will clump together.
+Using this knowledge, we hope to push models beyond all conventional plateaus to achieve infinite scaling of intelligence, where the reinforcement learning rewards continue to scale to their information theoretic optima, and even past it.

+- Plateaus -> "minimax state" in weight-space created by the weight-lattice's equilibrium tension endured by its minimas and maximas under the torsion force of reward-steered gradient descent.
+- Full weight mutations -> Training on LoRAs for non-destructive rewiring of the cognitive mechanic pool.
+- Temperature -> spiking stochastically for exploration of novel reasoning paths, bootstrapping deep loom.

 ## Usage